Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 And I've heard a lot of Chinese people compare the CCP to like a mafia state.

-If you want to rise through the ranks, you need to be the most brutal, you need to be the most evil.
+If you want to rise through the ranks, you need to be the most brutal.

-Um, if you want to be in the good graces of it, it's like everybody sitting at the table needs to be equally guilty.
+If you want to be in the good graces of it, it's like everybody sitting at the table needs to be equally guilty.

-And the more guilty are the ones who are more in favor of the CCP, because the guilty ones are the ones they're not afraid are going to go against it.
+And the more guilty are the ones who are more in favor of the CCP because the guilty ones are the ones they're not afraid are going to go against it.

-And in a few cases, uh cases with that.
+And a few cases with that.

-They have the CCP has vague censorship policies.
+The CCP has vague censorship policies.

 And people have criticized that because they say actually the vagueness of it makes it worse.